polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 ## News

 On 18.
 8. 2022 Pod-O-Gym operating rules were updated, you can download them here: [Pod-O-Gym Operating rules](pod_o_gym_operating_rules.pdf).
 Do not forget to study new rules before your next visit to Pod-O-Gym.
-Pod-O-Gym manager and his team also cleaned tatami with pressure washer.
+Pod-O-Gym manager and his team also cleaned tatami with pressure washer and fixed light in sauna.

 ## How to register in our Pod-O-Gym